ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 already collected batches, both of which can violate privacy.
 Before committing to an output share, the Aggregators check whether its report ID has already been aggregated and whether the batch bucket being updated has been collected.

+### Eager Aggregation {#eager-aggregation}

+In general, aggregation cannot begin until the Collector specifies a query and an aggregation parameter.
+However, depending on the VDAF and batch mode in use, it is often possible to begin aggregation as soon as reports arrive.
+For example, Prio3 has just one valid aggregation parameter (the empty string), and thus allows for eager aggregation.
+Both the time-interval and leader-selected batch modes defined in this document ({{batch-modes}}) allow for eager aggregation.
+Or if the VDAF in use does have a non-trivial aggregation parameter, there might be some way the Aggregators can anticipate the parameter the Collector will choose and begin aggregation.
+In such cases, it's important that Aggregators ensure that the parameter eventually chosen by the Collector matches what they used.
+Re-preparing the reports with a new aggregation parameter can violate privacy, so Aggregators must take care.
+If they guess the wrong parameter, the reports can never be aggregated.

 ### Aggregate Initialization {#agg-init}